jeffreylanters/react-unity-webgl/README.md

 #### Example implementation

-In the following JsLib file, a series of methods is exposed to Unity.
+A basic implementation could look something like this.
+In this example a series of methods is merged into the Unity library making this methods availble in CSharp.
+Each of these methods contain an example on how to handle specific types of data.

 ```js
 // File: MyPlugin.jslib